-(20 - No. of years since issuance of \mathbf{X} Net reduction gross = \$100 X Total

-first sq. ft. child-care Fee

-certificate of occupancy) facility
+(20 - No. of years since issuance of X Net reduction gross sq. = \$100 Total first ft.
+X Fee certificate of occupancy) child-care facility 20

-20

 Upon payment of the fee in full to the Treasurer and upon request of the sponsor, the Treasurer shall issue a certification that the fee has been paid.
 The sponsor shall present such certification to the Director prior to the reduction in the floor area or elimination of the child care facility.